emintz/ArduinoLib/RTOSAid/README.md

 ```

 Receive a message from the queue, waiting forever for a message to arrive
-without removing the message from the queue.
-The message remains available
+without remoinving the message from the queue.
+The message remains
-for reading.
+in the queue, available for reading.

 Paremters: